anujithnirmal/ocrprocessing/README.md

 # ocrprocessing
 Image to Text conversion using tesseract

+Rename image to input_image or update code with image name .Copy the python file to same folder where image is saved .
 Run ocr_preprocess.py file to extract text from images

 tesseract: This is the command-line executable for Tesseract OCR.